 How Much Body Wash Should I Use?

 Using body wash correctly isn’t as straightforward as you might think.
 When you lather up, focus on the dirtiest spots of your body (e.g. underarms, feet, pelvic region).
 Unless you're showering after an intense workout session, your arms and legs are usually fine with a water rinse.

 The Best Time to ShaveFor a closer shave, wait until the end of your shower (when your hair has had enough time to soften).
 We recommend a natural shaving formula that lathers without potential irritation.

 You've probably heard it before, but it bears repeating: Pat – don't rub – your skin dry.
 Doing so will cause fewer issues down the line (we're looking at you, wrinkles).

-At Puracy, healthy skin is a passion of ours.
-That’s why every one of our natural skincare products has been specially formulated by our team of PhD chemists.
-Whether you lather up daily or twice a week, follow the tips we’ve outlined above to restore your skin to its natural health.
+At Puracy, healthy skin and homes are our biggest passions.
+That’s why every one of our natural skincare products has been specially formulated by our team of PhD chemists and reviewed by licensed physicians.
+Whether you lather up daily or twice a week, our shower tips will help to restore and beautify the skin you’re in.